 Fourth of July Events

-Looking for some other ways to celebrate the Fourth of July in New York City?
-Whether you want to see the Nathan's hot dog eating contest, attend a fireworks viewing party, enjoy a holiday walking tour or see a concert, there are several great ideas for celebrating the holiday.
-The most popular events do sell out in advance, so book them as soon as you can if you find something that appeals to you.
-Keep in mind that if there is a special event at your hotel that additional tickets might be required to attend.
-Contact your hotel directly to find out if there will be any restrictions or limitations for the holiday—even if its awesome rooftop bar does have a view of the fireworks, it might be closed for a private event or access might be limited for security reasons.
+Keep in mind that special events at your hotel often require additional tickets to attend.
+Contact your hotel directly to find out if there will be any restrictions or limitations for the holiday.
+Even if the hotel's awesome rooftop bar has a prime view of the fireworks, it might be closed for a private event or access might be limited for security reasons.

 04 of 04